robertmcatee/robertmcatee.github.io/README.md

 # About Me

-I am a leader with experience working in Information Technology Management and Software Engineering.
+I am a software engineering leader with experience working in the banking, and government sectors.

 Based in San Antonio, Texas, I currently serve as Director of Information Technology for a court within the federal judiciary of the United States where I work to bring the digital transformation to the administration of justice.